jvansch1/ycharts-wiki/Developer-Setup-(Vagrant).md

 ```

 ## Checkout code
-1. Create a github account and tell an admin your username.
-They must add you to YCharts
+1. Create a github account and tell an admin to add your username to YCharts.
 1. Create an private/public key and tie it to your github account.
     * Follow the instructions here: http://help.github.com/mac-key-setup/
 1. Configure so your SSH passphrase is remembered.
     * Follow the instructions here: http://help.github.com/working-with-key-passphrases/.
-    * For Mac, you won't have to do anything like set up ssh-agent as long as you're using the default key name
-1. Fork the code on github for `ycharts` and `chart_image_generator` to your own repo.
 1. Set up `/sites` directory

     ```bash